robwschlegel/ArcticHackathon/README.md

 # ArcticHackathon
-Source code for a project submitted to the #ArcticHackathon
+Source code for a project submitted to the [ #HackTheArctic Hackathon](https://hackthearctic.com/).